About PickleTip

 Where We Coach and Who We Serve

-PickleTip connects digital education with in-person coaching in the Gulf South.
+PickleTip connects online education with in person coaching in the Gulf South.

-• DUPR ratings and match-play environments for those chasing measurable progress.
+• DUPR rating sessions and match play for players chasing measurable progress.

-• Clinics that focus on stacking, return patterns, third shots, and hands battles.
+• Clinics built around stacking, returns, third shots, transitions, and hands battles.

-For players outside Louisiana, the site functions as a virtual extension of those sessions.
-Even if you never step onto a court in New Orleans, you can still apply the same decision rules, paddle insights, and tactical frameworks that our local players use.
+For players outside Louisiana, PickleTip works as a virtual extension of those sessions.
+Even if you never step onto a court in New Orleans, you can still apply the same decision rules, paddle insights, and tactical frameworks our local players use.

 Building the New Orleans Pickleball Community